MONEY AND SPENDING

 o Emergency evacuation from the point of evacuation to the nearest best hospital and then back to the guest’s home town.
 Family or traveling partner should also be covered for accompanying an evacuation.

 We cannot emphasize how important it is to be fully covered.
 Private hospitals in Africa will not accept a patient until full medical insurance has been established.
-Robin Pope Safaris bears no responsibility for any delays, loss, cancellation of flights, and change of itinerary

 Generally most properties in Malawi are on 220V, three square pin UK plugs.